moby/moby/README.md

 Docker: the Linux container engine
 ==================================

-Docker is an open-source engine which automates the deployment of applications as highly portable, self-sufficient containers.
+Docker is an open source project to pack, ship and run any application as a lightweight container

 Docker containers are both *hardware-agnostic* and *platform-agnostic*.
 This means that they can run anywhere, from your